 How would you describe the Belk College of Business to someone who is thinking about applying?

 The Belk College of Business offers a diverse array of courses taught by intelligent, considerate professors, and so the academic energy that pervades the Belk College is electric.

 Professional development is experiential learning that happens outside of the classroom, and I have found it to be particularly helpful in determining possible career paths.
 My professional experiences in non-profit, student government, academic grading, and political campaign work have each informed my current decision to pursue a law career.

-How has the Levine Scholarship Program helped you as you pursue your educational and professional goals?
+How did the Levine Scholarship Program help you pursue your educational and professional goals?

 The Levine Scholarship has been so supportive in helping me to identify opportunities that match my interests, in surrounding me with another group of students that are deeply committed to their academic goals, and by providing advising guidance to keep my academic schedule organized and finish my majors on time.